-I just heard a speaker say she had searched the web for contemporary Christmas songs about Joseph and found only three.
 I know of a few more than that from the Middle Ages and Renaissance.
 Most of them are secular pieces that mock him for being a cuckold.
 Poor Joseph deserves so much better than that.

 We can learn a lot about him by juxtaposing Matthew’s account and Luke’s account of Mary’s pregnancy.
 When Mary told the angel, “May it be to me as you have said,” the Holy Spirit probably came upon her immediately.
 In the very next verse, she was on her way to visit Elizabeth.… Read the rest